Orléans: 1900 to present

 During the Second World War, the German army made the Orléans Fleury-les-Aubrais railway station one of their central logistical rail hubs.
 The Pont Georges V was renamed "pont des Tourelles".
 A transit camp for deportees was built at Beaune-la-Rolande.
 During the war, the American Air Force heavily bombed the city and the train station, causing much damage.
 The city was one of the first to be rebuilt after the war: the reconstruction plan and city improvement initiated by Jean Kérisel and Jean Royer was adopted as early as 1943, and work began as early as the start of 1945.
 This reconstruction in part identically reproduced what had been lost, such as Royale and its arcades, but also used innovative prefabrication techniques, such as îlot 4 under the direction of the architect Pol Abraham.

 The big city of former times is today an average-sized city of 250,000 inhabitants.
 It is still using its strategically central position less than an hour from the French capital to attract businesses interested in reducing transport costs.

 Heraldry

 According to Victor Adolphe Malte-Brun in La France Illustrée, 1882, Orléans's arms are "gules, three caillous in cœurs de lys argent, and on a chief azure, three fleurs de lys Or."
 Charle Grandmaison, in the Dictionnaire Héraldique of 1861, states that it is "Or, with three hearts in gules", without the chief of France.
-Sometimes, in faulty designs, we find it described "gules, three fleurs de lys argent, and on a chief azure three fleurs de lys Or."
+Faulty designs sometimes describe it as "gules, three fleurs de lys argent, and on a chief azure three fleurs de lys Or."

-The design shown left shows 3 "cœurs de lys" (heart of a lily), seen from above.
-This "cœurs de lys" is therefore not a true lily, which would have 6 tepals, but a hypothetical aerial view of a symbolic lily.
-It has probably also been stylised more and more in heraldry, as in the heart in a pack of cards.
+The "cœurs de lys", or heart of a lily, is not a true lily, which would have 6 tepals, but a stylized or symbolic lily.
 Certain authors solve the problem by calling this symbol a "tiercefeuille", defined as a stemless clover leaf, with one leaf at the top and two below, thus making this coat of arms "gules, with three reversed tiercefeuilles in argent, etc".